 It’s 7 o’clock in the morning in Melbourne, and hundreds of workers are counting on Transdev to get them to work on time.
-Public transportation is a big job in Australia and New Zealand; relying on almost 6,000 Transdev employees who operate more than 2,000 vehicles and vessels carrying 145 million customers each year.
+Public transportation is a big job in Australia and New Zealand.
+The company relies on almost 6,000 Transdev employees operating more than 2,000 vehicles and vessels carrying 145 million customers each year.

 As the leading provider of multi-modal transport solutions in Australia and New Zealand, Transdev knows what it takes to create a safe and streamlined commute.
 The company is committed to innovation and consistently turns challenges into opportunities for its customers and employees at every stage of their experience.
 Safe travel is the cornerstone on which Transdev was founded, and their safety record is a testament to this focus and their continued growth and success.

 At Transdev, communication is critical to a job well done.
 But because their crews are dispersed across transport networks in cities and rarely sit at their computers, the company found that their previous internal communications channels, which included email, letters, and pin boards, weren’t reaching all workers.
 They began searching for internal communication platforms that they could test for greater reach by connecting office-bound and on-site employees via their personal mobile devices.

 It was often difficult to operate communications for all workers, since everyone had different methods of receiving messages.
 Some employees needed to be addressed directly while others expected to be called or written.”Guillaume Mauboussin, Technical Business Analyst at Transdev

 Along with the challenge of communicating with a workforce on the move, Guillaume Mauboussin, Technical Business Analyst at Transdev, along with the company's internal communications team, found gaps in the workflow for employees who needed varying access to forms, documents, and more.

 To begin the process of transforming internal communications at Transdev, the team searched for various solutions to test with employees and internal stakeholders.